1 min read

 There has been plenty of speculation as to how US tariffs would impact our meat trade with the US and China.
-The April export figures have dropped, so we can now first look at what, if any, impact the imposition of tariffs has had on the beef and lamb trade.
+The April export figures have been released, so we can now get a first look at what, if any, impact the imposition of tariffs has had on the beef and lamb trade.

 Before getting too far into the analysis, we need to remember that much of the business done for April exports took place before tariffs were implemented, so while we might get some idea of impacts, a few more months of data will be required to see how things are playing out.